Perspective | I own a Texas business. I believe in vaccines — but not mandates anymore.

 Earlier this month, Gov. Greg Abbott (R) issued an executive order banning all entities — including private businesses — from implementing vaccine mandates.
 This was just the latest in a string of legal moves he and his administration have made to block Texas institutions, public and private, from enforcing the recommendations of the Centers for Disease Control and Prevention and other public health experts.

 I am as pro-vaccine as they come, and until recently, I was completely on board with vaccine mandates.
-But after spending the last few months on the front lines of the vaccine culture war here in Texas, I’ve come to realize that in some cases, mandates may do more harm than good.
+But after spending the past few months on the front lines of the vaccine culture war here in Texas, I’ve come to realize that in some cases, mandates may do more harm than good.
 I hate to admit it, but I’ve started coming around on the governor’s stance on mandates — though, I’m sure, for entirely different reasons.

 I’m a former corporate attorney turned yoga studio owner.
 I opened my first studio in D.C. at the beginning of 2015, and opened my second studio in my hometown of Austin (Oak + Lotus Yoga) in December 2019.
 By mid-March 2020, I had to move my entire business online and make the difficult decision to close my D.C. studio.
 But thanks to the magic of the Internet, I was able to keep my business afloat by live-streaming classes from home and subletting my Austin studio as office space.